fossabot/IPDeviceManufacturer/README.md

 ##  Why must be this library ?

-✔️ Fast IP/MAC helper scanner by using thread parallel.
+✔️ Fast IP/MAC scanner by using thread parallel.

 ✔️ Get more deivce information from IP/MAC by general can't do it.